steveinnyc/dog-runs-of-nyc/README.md

-# Dog Parks of New York
+# Dog Runs of New York
 *Because Dogs Need to Run*

 NYC Open Data has always maintained a list of 134 dog runs in the city, but there's never been a map.
 Maybe because the address detail is generall a cross street or location description instead of a hard-numbered street address.